ReyKan-KP/Multilangual_News_Summarizer/README.md

 - Multilingual news summarization in 50+ languages, with special support for 11+ Indian languages
 - SerpAPI integration for up-to-date news information
+- In-app API key management for TWO AI SUTRA and SerpAPI
 - Customizable settings for search and tool call visibility
 - Sample questions for easy testing
 - Category and language selection shortcuts